 The short answer is that different HCP ELISAs detect different Host Cell Proteins (HCPs) .

 The ELISA assay depends on the specificity of the polyclonal HCP antibodies used.
-To get the perfect polyclonal HCP antibodies for detection of all HCPs you depend on a “lucky goat”.
-That is, a goat with the perfect antibody response against all the specific HCPs in your samples .
+To get the perfect polyclonal HCP antibodies for detecting all HCPs, you rely on a “lucky goat.”
+So, a goat with the perfect antibody response against all the specific HCPs in your samples .